physion/policy.ovation.io/docs/policies/systems_access_policy.md

 ## Access Establishment and Modification

 * Requests for access to Ovation Platform systems and applications is made formally to the Chief Architect, Privacy Officer, or Security Officer.
-* Access is not granted until receipt, review, and approval by the Physion Security Officer;
+* Access is not granted until receipt, review, and approval by the Ovation Security Officer;
 * The request for access is retained for future reference.
-* All access to Physion systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commiserate with job functions. <!-- The form used to conduct account review is [here](https://docs.google.com/a/Physion.io/forms/d/1oeejMta4XLiUsdH2gTKQ-glec6DBiwPJoY9F60HmPWk/viewform). -->
+* All access to Ovation systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commiserate with job functions. <!-- The form used to conduct account review is [here](https://docs.google.com/a/Ovation.io/forms/d/1oeejMta4XLiUsdH2gTKQ-glec6DBiwPJoY9F60HmPWk/viewform). -->
-* Any Physion workforce member can request change of access by emailing the Security Officer.
+* Any Ovation workforce member can request change of access by emailing the Security Officer.
 * Access to systems is controlled using centralized user management and authentication.
 When possible, all authentication requests utilize two factor authentication using mobile devices as the second factor.
 * Temporary accounts are not used unless absolutely necessary for business purposes.
 	* Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.
 	* Accounts that are inactive for over 90 days are removed.
 * In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of Physion Customers to define, and not Physion.
+This is the responsibility of Ovation Customers to define, and not Ovation.
 * Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
 * All application-to-application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
-* Generic accounts are not allowed on Physion systems.
+* Generic accounts are not allowed on Ovation systems.
 <!-- * Access is granted through encrypted, VPN tunnels.
   * VPN utilizes AES 256 bit encryption. -->
 * In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.